 How Time Change Affects Eating

 This is MAJOR!
-You might be thinking… time change affects eating?
-Um, yes, okay, because now dinner’s in the dark.
-This is true, but the reason time changes can throw babies and toddlers for a loop is because their bodies acclimate to the times at which they eat.
+The reason time changes can throw babies and toddlers for a loop is because their bodies acclimate to the times at which they eat.
 Do you eat lunch at the same time every day?
 Isn’t that the exact time the body sends your brain hunger cues?

 Same with babies and toddlers.
 For a few days your baby or toddler will still be ready to eat at the pre-time change time.
 If you normally serve lunch at 12, after the time changes they will feel hungry at 11 for a few days.
 I’d encourage you to fill them up at correct meal times, offer a nice healthy snack, then try to drag out mealtimes until the new time.
 It might not seem like it matters, except it does for the next reason….